mserna/mlb-pitcher-statcast/question_3/README.md

 Now that I had an idea, I wanted to choose the web framework to get this coded.
 I had two in mind: Python using Flask and React/Electron in NodeJS.
 I decided to go with NodeJS as I wanted to I liked the styling in React more.
 I could have used Matplotlib and numpy to get it done with Python as well, but felt I had a good baseline with React given my previous projects.

+NOTE: This uses CSV to load data and will only work with the devtest.csv (any other data will not load correctly) Also, ideally this data will be hosted on a database or S3 bucket.
+I have implemented an ETL process that ingested into a PostgreSQL db but due to time constraints, I was unable to create a robust backend service in time to implement with this frontend app.
+It would use an API gateway hosted on AWS and each request would be linked to a Lambda function that has credentials and connection to DB to connect to host.
+I would also use SQLAlchemy as the ORM to load the data as an object and return back to front end.
+The front end app would then use Axios package and an API handler to call API.